 If you see the beginning of this general formation, chances are something foul’s afoot.

-No one definitively knows for now who is pumping and dumping these coins, but reasonable speculation points us in the direction of large investors and miners.
+Aside from the public pump-and-dump groups that can be found on sites like Reddit and Telegram, no one definitively knows who is pumping and dumping these coins, but reasonable speculation points us in the direction of large investors and miners.

 These are well-coordinated cons that necessitate anywhere from $15,000 to $100,000 in liquid capital to pull off properly (for the smaller coins at least), meaning miners and large investors are the likeliest culprits.